ConnectedLib/course-in-a-box/modules/designing-connected-learning-services/_posts/2001-02-01-logic-models.md

 ## Theory of Change

 A theory of change is similar to a logic model, but it is a slightly different approach to program design that explains “how and why the program will work.”
 A theory of change describes how your program will help you get from where you are to your desired outcomes in both narrative and graphic formats.
 A theory of change can be messy, recursive, and multidimensional (just like reality).<sup>1</sup>  Connell and Kubisch<sup>2</sup> describe a good theory of change as plausible, doable, and testable.
-In both models, you work backwards from your outcomes until you reach the specific activities that will begin the change you want to see.
+In both models, you work backwards from your outcomes until you reach the specific activities that will bring about the change you want to see.

 <div class="callout videos" markdown="1">
 <iframe src="https://www.youtube.com/embed/6zRre_gB6A4" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>